n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/common-issues.md

 This error displays when the node receives a 400 error indicating a bad request.
 This error most often occurs because:

 * You're using an invalid name or value in a **Query Parameter**.
 * You're passing array values in a **Query Parameter** but the array isn't formatted correctly.
-Try using the **Array Format in Query Parameters** option.
-Review the API documentation for your service and the options available there to format your array.
+Try using the [**Array Format in Query Parameters**](/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/#array-format-in-query-parameters) option.

+Review the API documentation for your service to format your query parameters.

 ## The resource you are requesting could not be found